-BR Shetty, Chief Executive Officer of NMC Health, talks about the importance of fostering local talent—one of the biggest challenges of the region— building a company in the UAE, and where he sees the future of the company going.
+BR Shetty, CEO of NMC Health, talks about the importance of fostering local talent—one of the biggest challenges of the region— building a company in the UAE, and where he sees the future of the company going.

 What did the progression and evolution of NMC Health look like, from the one-room clinic that it originally was to the great empire that it is today?